enzcarix7/pscanners/README.md

 - Python 3.x
 - Nmap installed on your system
 - `python-nmap` library for Python
+- On MacOS you may need to use sudo to run Nmap script

 You can install the necessary Python library by running: